-Seattle, Wash. – In an effort to guide the surge of new technology that is rapidly transforming transportation systems in cities across the world, the Seattle Department of Transportation launched the New Mobility Playbook on Wednesday.
+In an effort to guide the surge of new technology.
+A surge also that is rapidly transforming.
+For transportation systems and cities across the world.
+For they are watching the Seattle Department of Transportation.
+All because they launched the New Mobility Playbook on Wednesday.

-As transportation becomes increasingly shared, active, self-driving, electric, and data-driven, Seattle is planning ahead to ensure that innovation contributes to a safe, equitable, sustainable city with a transportation system that serves everyone.
-The New Mobility Playbook includes a set of strategies that will position Seattle to encourage and guide innovation in transportation technology, reorganizing our streets to grow healthy communities and vibrant public spaces.
+As transportation becomes increasingly shared, active, self-driving, electric, and data-driven, Seattle is also planning ahead.
+Especially to ensure that innovation contributes.
+All to a safe, equitable, sustainable city.
+Especially with a transportation system that serves everyone.
+The New Mobility Playbook includes a set of strategies.
+Those that will position Seattle to encourage and guide innovation in transportation technology.
+Thereby reorganizing our streets.
+All to grow healthy communities and vibrant public spaces.

-Play 2: Enable safer, more active, and people-first uses of the public right-of-way
+Enable safer, more active, and people-first uses.
+All of the public right-of-way.

-In addition to specific strategies for shaping the future of transportation, the New Mobility Playbook includes a set of guiding principles, an assessment of current conditions, a preview of new mobility trends, and an evaluation of the potential upsides and downsides of new mobility.
+In addition to specific strategies for shaping the future of transportation.
+So the New Mobility Playbook includes a set of guiding principles.
+For it’s an assessment of current conditions, a preview of new mobility trends, and an evaluation of the potential upsides and downsides of new mobility.

 “Seattle shares all-too-common transportation challenges, but innovators will benefit from reading this report and understanding the city’s unique priorities and vision for the future of mobility,” said Stonly Baptiste, partner at Urban Us Ventures, a venture fund for startups that are making cities better.